The limits of SDP relaxations for general-valued CSPs: Introduction

 \subsection{Related work}

-We now informally describe the bounded width condition (BWC).
-A set of operations on a fixed finite domain satisfies the BWC if it contains ``weak near-unanimity'' operations of all possible arities.
-An operation is called a weak near-unanimity operation if the value of the operation does not change assuming all the arguments but at most one are the same.
-A simple example is a ternary majority operation, which satisfies $f(x,x,y)=f(x,y,x)=f(y,x,x)$ for all $x$ and $y$.
-Polymorphisms~\cite{Bulatov05:classifying} are operations that combine satisfying assignments to a CSP instance and produce a new satisfying assignment.
-We say that a CSP instance $I$ satisfies the BWC if the clone of polymorphisms of $I$ satisfies the BWC.

-In an important series of papers~\cite{Maroti08:weakly,LaroseZadori07:au,Bulatov16:lics,Barto14:jacm} it was established that the BWC captures precisely the decision CSPs that are solved by a certain natural local propagation algorithm~\cite{Feder98:monotone}.

-In our main result, Theorem~\ref{thm:main}, the BWC is required to hold, as in~\cite{tz17:sicomp}, for the support of the fractional polymorphisms~\cite{cccjz13:sicomp} of the general-valued CSPs.
-Intuitively, fractional polymorphisms of a general-valued CSP instance $I$ are probability distributions over polymorphisms of $I$ with some desirable properties.
-(A formal definition is given in Section~\ref{sec:prelims}.)
+In our main result, Theorem~\ref{thm:main}, the BWC is required to hold, as in Theorem~\ref{thm:sa}, for the support of the fractional polymorphisms~\cite{cccjz13:sicomp} of the general-valued CSPs.
 This is a natural requirement since polymorphisms do not capture the complexity of general-valued CSPs but the fractional polymorphisms do so~\cite{cccjz13:sicomp,Kolmogorov17:sicomp}.

-The BWC was also shown~\cite{Dalmau13:robust,Barto16:sicomp} to capture precisely the Max-CSPs that can be robustly approximated, as conjectured in~\cite{Guruswami12:toc}.
+The BWC was also shown~\cite{Dalmau13:robust,Barto16:sicomp} to capture precisely the Max-CSPs that can be robustly approximated, as conjectured by Guruswami and Zhou~\cite{Guruswami12:toc}.
 This work is similar to ours but different.
-In particular, Dalmau and Krokhin showed that various reductions preserve robust approximability of equations, and thus showing that Max-CSPs not satisfying the BWC cannot be robustly approximated, assuming P$\neq$NP and relying on H{\aa}stad's inapproximability results for linear equations~\cite{Hastad01:jacm}.
+In particular, Dalmau and Krokhin showed~\cite{Dalmau13:robust} that various reductions preserve robust approximability of equations, and thus showing that Max-CSPs not satisfying the BWC cannot be robustly approximated, assuming P$\neq$NP and relying on H{\aa}stad's inapproximability results for linear equations~\cite{Hastad01:jacm}.
 (Barto and Kozik~\cite{Barto16:sicomp} then showed that Max-CSPs satisfying the BWC can be robustly approximated.)
 However, note that linear equations \emph{can} be solved exactly using Gaussian elimination and thus this result is not applicable in our setting.
 Our result, on the other hand, shows that various reductions preserve exact solvability of equations by a \emph{particular} algorithm (the Lasserre SDP hierarchy) independently of {P\,vs.\,NP}.
 Moreover, the pp-definitions and pp-interpretations used in~\cite{Dalmau13:robust,Barto16:sicomp} were required to be equality-free.
 We prove that our reductions are well-behaved without this assumption.